markjlyon/spaceopera/EPISODES.md

 ### EPISODE 01x17 - A Mass Is Amassed
 The USC plans its first assault on a Drago-Kadzai homeworld, USC scientists test a new weapon, the ambassador's flotilla arrives with some unsettling consequences.

-### EPISODE 01x18 - ?
+### EPISODE 01x18 - It's

-This episode has no description yet.
+Emesyn gets a request to meet a stranger that seems to know too much about her.

+Emesyn announces a ball for her company and possibly find a husband.
+Jim's relationship with the Carpatians pays off with a game changing gift.
+Taranis is hired by Countess Rosette help Emily improve her Clairvoyance, but takes on some side jobs Countess Rosette offers.
+Emesyn rescues the clairvoyant Emily from the Countess Rosette.

 ### EPISODE 01x19 - ?
-This episode has no description yet.

 ### EPISODE 01x20 - ?
-This episode has no description yet.
+Lukus and Dave's 19 days.
+Emesyn's 19 days.

 ### EPISODE 01x21 - ?

-Emesyn publically announces a wedding date hoping it will cause the Drago-Kadzai to attack on that date, the Drago-Kadzai fleet of 260k ships has begun to move
+Emesyn publically announces a wedding date hoping it will cause the Drago-Kadzai to attack on that date.
+The Drago-Kadzai fleet of 260k ships has begun to organize for the upcoming assault at the USC Battle Station.

 ### EPISODE 01x22 - ?